project-imprimis/libprimis/doc/engine.md

 noclip, it is advisable to check it by spawning into the level and making sure that there is no unseemly visibility issues (where you can see through the wall) that would break immersion.

+### 2.2.7 Death

+Death material forces the suicide of those players who enter its bounds, instantly killing them.
+Death material is automatically applied wherever lava is and is also usable by itself or with other materials like water.

+Death material also destroys particles and projectiles which enter its midst, which is potentially useful for culling unnecessary particles that enters its region.

+The bottom of the map (z < 0) also acts as death material and players who leave the bottom of the map automatically are killed.
+No such effect takes place on the sides or top of the map volume.